SEC Seal Home | Jobs | Fast Answers | Site Map | Search

 An open-end or closed-end investment company ("fund") registered under the Investment Company Act of 1940 ("Investment Company Act") may seek to arrange a secured financing through a special purpose trust (“TOB trust”).
 In this arrangement, the fund deposits a tax-exempt or other bond into the TOB trust.
 The TOB trust issues two types of securities: floating rate notes (“floaters” or “TOBs”) and a residual security junior to the floaters (“inverse floater”).
 The TOB trust sells the floaters to money market funds or other investors and transfers the cash proceeds and the inverse floater to the fund.
 The fund typically purchases additional portfolio securities with the cash proceeds.
 The inverse floater entitles the fund to any value remaining after the TOB trust satisfies its obligations to the TOBs holders and allows the fund to call in the floaters and "collapse" the TOB trust.
 A third-party liquidity provider guarantees the TOB trust’s obligations on the floaters.

-This arrangement involves a borrowing by the fund and implicates section 18 of the Investment Company Act, which prohibits an open-end fund from issuing any “senior security,” except for a borrowing from a bank, and generally requires an open-end fund or a closed-end fund to have 300% asset coverage for any "senior security" that represents an indebtedness.
-Section 18(g) generally defines a "senior security" as "any bond, debenture, note, or similar obligation or instrument constituting a security and evidencing indebtedness,” and provides that "‘senior security representing indebtedness’ means any senior security other than stock.”
+This arrangement involves a borrowing by the fund and implicates section 18 of the Investment Company Act, which prohibits an open-end fund from issuing any “senior security,” except for a borrowing from a bank with 300% asset coverage, and generally requires a closed-end fund to have 300% asset coverage for any "senior security" that represents an indebtedness.
+Section 18(g) generally defines a "senior security" as "any bond, debenture, note, or similar obligation or instrument constituting a security and evidencing indebtedness,” and provides that "‘senior security representing indebtedness' means any senior security other than stock.”
 The staff has addressed TOB financings under section 18 on multiple occasions in reviewing fund registration statements and in the context of other communications with various funds and their counsel.
 In particular, the staff's position is that a TOB financing involves the issuance of a senior security by a fund unless the fund segregates unencumbered liquid assets (other than the bonds deposited into the TOB trust) with a value at least equal to the amount of the floaters plus accrued interest, if any.
 [March 29, 2012]

 Business Development Companies — Auditor Verification of Securities Owned